Up to 60% off sofas & mattresses — limited‑time deals.

 Metric Score Remarks

-Support 4.4 Kept hips and lumbar feeling level across back-to-side transitions; resisted sag under heavier use.
+Support 4.4 In our testing, hips and lower back stayed level during back-to-side transitions, and the bed resisted “hammocking” under heavier use.

-Cooling 3.7 Comfortable in typical conditions, but didn’t feel notably cool on warmer nights.
+Cooling 3.7 Fine in typical conditions, but it didn’t feel notably cool on warmer nights.

 Pressure Relief 4.0 Balanced for most sleepers; lighter side-sleep feedback wanted more shoulder give.

-Motion Isolation 3.9 Partner movement was noticeable but not disruptive; stable enough for most couples.
+Motion Isolation 3.9 Partner movement was noticeable but usually not disruptive in our checks.

 Edge Support 4.3 Strong edge for sitting, getting up, and sleeping near the perimeter.

-Overall 4.2 A stability-forward mattress that shines on support, edge use, and long-term practicality.
+Overall 4.2 A stability-forward mattress that stands out for support, edge use, and long-term practicality.

 How to Choose the Snover Mattress?